-The links between mold (fungus) and Alzheimer’s Disease is not a new discovery.
+The links between mold (fungi) and Alzheimer’s are not a new discovery.

 In 1910, Czech psychiatrist, neuropathologist, and an expert on dementia and Alzheimer disease, Oskar Fischer, proposed that foreign bodies in the brain, possibly fungi, provoked inflammation and amyloid plaques (see Eikelenboom et al., 2006; Goedert, 2009; Mar 2009 conference news).